 PROBLEM CAUSE Nothing works.
 The power supply cord is not plugged into a live circuit with the proper voltage.
 (See the "Electrical requirements" in the "Installation Instructions" section and "Electrical connection" in the "Getting to Know" section.)
 A household fuse has blown or a circuit breaker has tripped.
 The electric company has had a power failure.
 The microwave oven will not run.
 You are using the oven as a timer.
-Touch the cancel/off pad to cancel the minute timer.
+Touch the off/cancel pad to cancel the minute timer.
 The door is not firmly closed and latched.
-You did not touch the start pad.
-You did not follow directions exactly.
+You did not touch the start/enter pad. ● You did not follow directions exactly.
 An operation that you set earlier is still running.
-Touch the cancel/off pad to cancel that operation.
+Touch the off/cancel pad to cancel that operation.